Zionme/alx-higher_level_programming/0x07-python-test_driven_development/README.md

-a function that multiplies 2 matrices by using the module NumPy
+a function that prints Python strings